ytabatabaee/ytabatabaee.github.io/README.md

 The source code is modified from Jon Barron's academic website: https://jonbarron.info/.
-You are welcome to clone this code for your own personal use, just please attribute the source to the original website.
+You are welcome to clone this code for your own personal use.
+Please attribute the source to the original website.